slancio/meeplespace-old/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Blog Creation (~1 day)
+### Phase 1: User Authentication, Profiles (~1 day)
 I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create blogs using a simple text form in a Rails view.
+By the end of this phase, users will be able to create an account, sign in and update their account information using Rails views.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: Viewing Blogs and Posts (~2 days)
+### Phase 2: Creating Events (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will allow users to make themselves a host and create events through API routes and Backbone views.
+By the end of this phase, users will be able to create and view events.
+Games will be given just a string (address) location for now until Google API lookups are implemented in a later phase.

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Editing Events and Profiles (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+I will integrate Filepicker to allow users to upload images for their profiles or events.
+I will improve the forms here and make sure that all of the features until now work solidly.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: External API Integration (~2-3 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+In this phase I will implement Google Maps/Places API integration to allow users to set validated locations and display a small map.
+I will also allow users to lookup games in the BoardGameGeek XML API and overwrite the title and img fields for games.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Email notifications and CSS (~2 day)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll add the ability for the app to automatically send users reminder emails for their upcoming events.
+This is where I'll also do a final pass on the CSS and try to make sure the design of the site is solid.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Set Notification preferences
-- [ ] Custom blog urls
+- [ ] Comments/Images for Completed Events
-- [ ] Pagination/infinite scroll
+- [ ] Allow Non-Users to sign up and join event at same time
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] View Own Past Events
-- [ ] Reblogging
+- [ ] Hosts can set "Potential Games" with Attendee Polls
-- [ ] Multiple sessions/session management
+- [ ] Multiple Sessions
-- [ ] User avatars
-- [ ] Typeahead search bar
+- [ ] Link to Facebook

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md